SomeWeekendReading/someweekendreading.github.io/_posts/2021-03-10-republicans-vs-herd-immunity.md

 My first reaction was "How can anybody be that _stupid?_ "  But then, I looked at the photo at the top of the article.
-It shows a knucklehead at CPAC showing off his "fishnet mask", i.e., it allows him to claim to be masked but makes the mask utterly useless.
+It shows a knucklehead at CPAC showing off his "fishnet mask", i.e., allowing him to claim to be masked but making the mask utterly useless.
 This is what's called _malicious compliance_, i.e., technically obeying the mask-wearing rule while contemptibly endangering everyone.

 So&hellip; the Well of Stupid is deep indeed.

 ## The critical question